how to handle Exceptions (Errors) in programs¶

 I can be more specific with the Exception in the

-because Exception is not ModuleNotFoundError, the try statement will only catch the Exception given in the
+test_catching_failuresException: BOOM!because Exception is not ModuleNotFoundError.
+The try statement only catches the Exception given in the

-exceptblock and its children, all others will be raisedI change it back to what works
+exceptblock and its children, all others are raisedI change it back to what works

 review¶